Computing photometry and SEDs of galaxies in a diffsky mock

 Computing photometry in other bands

-You can compute photometry in and band you like by simply providing new transmission curves
+You can compute photometry in any band you like by simply providing new transmission curves

 The next few cells show how to compute photometry through two fake bandpasses.
-We provide convinience functions for adding new transmission curves into the auxilliary data.
+We provide convenience functions for adding new transmission curves into the auxilliary data.
 This function expects tuples of (wavelength, tranmission_curve).

 If you are interested in writing your updated data out in opencosmo format so you can come back to it later, you can do so with: